Good-Fortune-Felines-Core-Team/airdrop-tool/README.md

 $ airdrop-tool --accountId <sender-account> --token <token-contract-address> --accounts <path-to-json-file> --amount <base-amount>
 ```

-- `--amount`: The base amount of tokens (in atomic units) to airdrop
+- `--amount`: The base amount of tokens (in standard units) to airdrop
 - The JSON file contains account IDs as keys and multipliers as values

 #### Manual Mode